Walk in the footsteps of the old bargemen along Denmark’s longest river, the tranquil Gudenåen.

 Self-guided walking holiday with luggage transportation

-On the last part of the track towards Bjerrringbro you will walk along the lake Tange Sø, which is the largest artificial lake in Denmark.
+From Silkeborg, you follow the old towpath, Trækstien, along Denmark’s longest river, Gudenåen, and its adjoining lakes.
+Historically, the trail was created for horses and bargemen, who once pulled great barges filled with goods between the towns of Silkeborg and Randers.
+Today it is a beautiful walking trail through Jutland’s tranquil lakelands.
+You will stay overnight at two of the charming old inns used by the bargemen in the 19th century.
+On the last part of the track towards Bjerringbro you will walk along the lake Tange Sø, which is the largest artificial lake in Denmark.
 At the north end of the lake you find the largest hydro-electric power station in Denmark, where you can visit Energimuseet (The Energy Museum), which offers a variety of experiences for the whole family.
 After another few kilometers along Gudenåen you reach Bjerringbro.
-From here you take the train to Jutland’s old capital Viborg, which is the starting point for the next part of your trip along Hærvejen – Denmark’s most famous and well-described hiking route.
+From here you take the train to Jutland’s old capital Viborg, which is the starting point for the next part of your trip along Hærvejen – Denmark’s oldest and most famous hiking route.

+It is believed that Hærvejen was in use for more than 4,000 years for the transport of animals and goods, for pilgrims, for the armies and for the kings and their followers.
+It remained the most important route through Jutland until the appearance of the railways.
 The trail runs along the watershed of the Jutland Peninsula, known as the ‘Jyske Højderyg’ (Jutland Ridge) all the way from Viborg to Hamburg in Germany.
-By using this route, one could avoid rivers, or ford them close to their origins where they were still shallow.
-As time went by this route was improved with paved fords, embankments and bridges.
+By using this route, it was possible to avoid rivers, or at least ford them close to their origins where they were still shallow.
+As time went by the route was improved with paved fords, embankments and bridges.

-The route was designated as a European Cultural Route in 2010 and the tourist offices in the surrounding towns have together established a dedicated website with a detailed description of the route, as well as sites of interest along the way: www.haervej.com.
+The route was designated as a European Cultural Route in 2010 and the tourist offices in the surrounding towns have established a dedicated website with a detailed description of the route, as well as sites of interest along the way: www.haervej.com.

-|8 DAY TOUR||From €670 per person sharing*
+|8 DAYS / 7 NIGHTS||From €799 per person sharing*

 *A single supplement charge will apply for solo walkers

-|AVAILABILITY||You can start on any day of the week, subject to availability, between April 15th and September 15th.|
+|AVAILABILITY||You can start on any day of the week, subject to availability, between April 1st and September 30th.|

 Day 1: Arrival in Silkeborg

-Day 2: From Silkeborg to Svostrup
+Day 2: Silkeborg to Svostrup

-Distance: 12 km | Ascent: 48 m | Descent: 48 m | Time: 4 hrs approx.
+Distance: 15 km | Ascent: 62 m | Descent: 70 m | Time: 4 hrs approx.

+On your first hiking day you start out from Silkeborg and walk along Gudenåen (Denmark’s longest river) and its adjoining lakes following the old towpath, Trækstien.
 The trail has been extensively renovated over the last few years, with a raised gravel track enabling you to walk with dry feet in this flood-prone area.
-On the first part of the track you walk along the lake Silkeborg Langsø, before continuing along Gudenåen.
+On the first part of the track, you walk along the lake Silkeborg Langsø, before continuing along Gudenåen.
 Shortly before Svostrup the river widens out in the lake Sminge Sø; famous for its bird life, which you can observe from a bird tower.
-In Sminge Sø, Gudenåen is joined by another big stream: Gjern Å. Shortly after that you reach the old inn, Svostrup Kro, where the bargemen traditionally stopped for a well-deserved rest and refreshment!
+In Sminge Sø, Gudenåen is joined by another big stream: Gjern Å. Shortly after that you reach your next accommodation; the old inn, Svostrup Kro, where the bargemen traditionally stopped for a well-deserved rest and refreshment!

 Overnight: Svostrup Kro

-Day 3: From Svostrup to Kongensbro
+Day 3: Svostrup to Kongensbro

 Distance: 10 km | Ascent: 41 m | Descent: 44 m | Time: 3 hrs approx.